Bounce rate is the percentage of visitors who leave your website without visiting other pages

 Here are a few reasons that may be responsible for a high bounce rate on your website:

-- Bad website design — is often the result of unorganized navigation and a non-uniform distribution of web design elements such as images, content, and hyperlinks.
+- Bad website design — is often the result of unorganized navigation, a lack of white space, and a non-uniform distribution of web design elements such as images, content, and hyperlinks on your site pages.
+If your users don’t find your web design engaging and useful, they are bound to leave and increase the bounce rate.

 These elements are just a few possible reasons for a high bounce rate.
-That’s why it’s very important to keep track of how your site performs
+That’s why it’s very important to keep track of how all the pages on your site perform.

 7 easy ways to lower your bounce rate

-Since a high bounce rate is an indicator of issues on your website, let’s review what to change in order to increase your website’s performance.
+Since a high bounce rate is an indicator of issues on your website, let’s review improvement strategies in order to better your website’s bounce rates.

 1. Implement strong call-to-action buttons

-Strong and effective call-to-action buttons go a long way in attracting visitors to explore your site.
+Strong and effective call-to-action buttons go a long way in attracting visitors to explore other pages on your site and to reducing the exit rate.

 While designing CTAs, you must consider everything from its size to placement and color.
 The top three CTA colors to use are red, green, orange or yellow.